GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 403 Forbidden | string | Authenticated, but do not have appropriate permissions 500 Internal Server Error | string | Unexpected error occurred during processing

-NOTE: Will return JSON response same as POST Response JSON.
-The subawardReportNumber and the reportStatus will be sent back as a part of the response.
+Requests return a JSON response that is the same as the POST Response JSON.
+The subawardReportNumber and the reportStatus are sent back as a part of the response.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 <p><small><a href="#">Back to top</a></small></p>

-### Get Subaward report (Assistance)
+### Get Subaward report

 ------- | -------
 **Request Type** | GET
 **URL** | /assistance/v1/subawards/{subawardReportNumber}
-**Summary** | User will be able to retrieve a specific assistance subaward report **Consumes** | application/JSON
+**Summary** | User will be able to retrieve a specific subaward report **Consumes** | application/JSON
 **Produces** | Refer [Response JSON](#response-json)
 **Active Versions** | v1